 When visitors arrive at your roofing website, it takes less than a second for them to form a subconscious impression of your brand.
 This decision instructs whether or not they stay on your website or move on to the next result on the previous SERP.

-There are several factors at play, subtly influencing a user’s experience.
-Some of them are less tangible, like aesthetic taste.
-Other factors are more easily defined, such as resolution.
+Several factors subtly influence a user’s experience.
+Some are less tangible, like aesthetic taste, while others are more easily defined, like resolution.

 Aside from a pleasant appearance, users also crave simple navigation, clear and convincing calls to action, clean graphics, and instructive menus.
 They want to feel confident about the company’s reputation and leave with an impression of trust and reliability.

-Websites with obsolete designs are more likely to be perceived as scam-y.
-If it looks like your business page was created with DreamWeaver in 2003, you can expect Google to remove it from the top of search rankings.
+Websites with obsolete designs are more likely to be perceived as scams.
+If your business page looks like it was created with DreamWeaver in 2003, Google will remove it from the top of search rankings.

 Contact Information

 The most important part of local SEO for roofing companies is contact information.
-NAP visibility is paramount since the lead conversion funnel is predicated on the visitor’s call to action.
+NAP visibility is paramount since the lead conversion funnel predates the visitor’s call to action.

-For those unfamiliar with the acronym, “NAP” stands for “name, address, & phone number“.
-That information should be clearly evident on each page of your website (especially the homepage).
+For those unfamiliar with the acronym, “NAP” stands for “name, address, and phone number. “ That information should be clearly evident on each website page (especially the homepage).

 Worse yet, it can initiate a snowball effect that drops your rankings because of poor user experience and decreasing trust.
 Even a small error can have large implications for a roofing contractor.